YotpoLtd/metorikku/examples/README.md

 ### The Data
 Let's analyze a small movie lens data set!

-We have our movies.csv in our inputs folder
+We have our movies.csv in our file_inputs folder
 ```
 +-------+-------------------------------------------------------------------------------+-------------------------------------------+
 |movieId|title                                                                          |genres                                     |